 In the past year, as cruisers have returned to the sea with a fervor following the pandemic pause in global sailings, cruise lines have been witnessing incredible demand for around-the-world sailings—one of Oceania Cruises’ 180-day itineraries sold out in 30 minutes last year.
 Life at Sea Cruises isn’t the only cruise line that has introduced the idea of a multi-year sailing.
 Another cruise company, Storylines, recently unveiled plans to launch a residential cruise ship, MV Narrative, that will sail indefinitely starting in 2024.

-This story was originally published in March 2023 and has since been updated with new information.
+This story was originally published in March 2023 and was most recently updated on June 7, 2023 with new information.